 Most Treasures are Items.
-Items have a Gold Piece value. ("No Value" is equivalent to zero Gold Pieces, and these cards are also Items.)
+Items have a Gold Piece value. ("No Value" is equivalent to zero Gold Pieces, and a "No Value" card is considered an Item.)

 All Items you have in play are considered "carried."
 Items that are actually giving you a bonus are "equipped."
 You should indicate Items that are not equipped by turning the cards sideways.
-You may not alter the status of your Items during a combat or while Running Away.
+You may not alter the status of your Items during a combat or while

+Running Away.

-Anyone can carry any Item, but you may equip only one Headgear, one suit of Armor, one pair of Footgear, and two "1 Hand" , Items (or one "2 Hands" Item) ... unless you have a card that lets you ignore those limits, such as Mutant or Cheat!, or unless one of the cards says otherwise.
+Anyone can carry any Item, but you may equip only one Headgear, one suit of Armor, one pair of Footgear, and two "1 Hand" Items (or one "2 Hands" Item) . . . unless you have a card that lets you ignore those limits, such as Mutant or Cheat!, or unless one of the cards says otherwise.
 If you are carrying two Headgear cards, for instance (and are not a Mutant), you can equip only one of them at a time.